christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 **2.7 The Kassite Dynasty (Babylon)**

 The Kassite Dynasty (c.
 1595–1155 BC) were Aryan rulers of Babylon.
-The Assyrians were for a period vassals of the Mitanni kings, who had Aryan names and worshipped Vedic deities.

 **2.8 Aššuwa (Anatolia/Western Asia Minor)**